LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 - a __K Neighbors classifier__,
 - a Support Vector Machine or __SVM classifer__.

-As discussed in the previous section, it's better to train each classifier with different features sets, smaller than the total features set.
-This will help not only for lowering the risk of overfitting, but in this way the algorithms will make uncorrelated errors and the voting classifier will perform better.
+As previously discussed, each classifier is trained on a different feature sets.
+In this way not only we lower the risk of overfitting, but also the algorithms will make more uncorrelated errors and the voting classifier will perform better.

-To get an idea of how the individual classifiers will generalize to an independent data set we use _cross-validation_.
-In practice, we  divide the train dataset in 5 validation sets, then the classifier is evaluated on each validation set, after it is trained on the rest of the data.
+To get an idea of how the individual classifiers will generalise to an independent data set, _cross-validation_ is a good option.
+It's a tequinique that consists in dividing the train set in some validation sets (5 is a good choice), and then evaluating the classifier on each validation set, after having trained it on the rest of the data.
-Here's the results of each model:
+Here's my results:

 <div align="center">
 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/cv_performances.png" width="400">